-0 NQF credits at HEQSF level 8 Convener: Dr A Hutchison
+Convener: Dr A Hutchison

 Course entry requirements: All Preliminary and Intermediate Level courses to have been completed.

 Objective: The objectives of the project are to assess students' ability, with the benefit of group interaction, to find and apply the relevant law to a fact complex that integrates a variety of areas of law taught as separate subjects in the LLB curriculum; and to demonstrate an overall grasp of South African law and how it operates in real life situations.

 The Integrative Assessment Project is set as a six-hour project to be completed in the library under open-book examination conditions during the mid-semester break in the second semester.
 Students registered for the project are divided into groups.
 Each group is allocated to a day and time in the assessment period.
 The group is assigned a project question and has a five-hour preparation period followed immediately by a one-hour oral examination.
 During the preparation period, the group has the opportunity to discuss the project question to identify the legal issues raised and then to research appropriate responses.
 In the oral examination, members of the group will be asked questions about the project.
-Each student is assessed individually based on the answers they provide to questions put to them.
 Each student is graded as a pass/fail.
 The grading is done by a panel comprising academic staff members.